jessemillar/deserted-island-devops-notes/sticking-together-while-staying-apart.md

 	- How quickly back to normal after a surprise
 	- Work done ahead of time
 1. Robustness
-	- The ability to withstand and absorb well-modeleted disturbances
+	- The ability to withstand and absorb well-modeled disturbances
 1. Graceful extensibility
 	- The ability to stretch with challenges to operational boundaries
 1. Sustained adaptability